mcc-us/bookkeeping/_posts/2024-04-11-Stocks-current-or-non-current.md

 **Here's why**:

-- Current and Non-Current Assets: These categories represent resources a company owns and expects to convert into cash within a specific timeframe (typically one year) for current assets and longer than one year for non-current assets.
+- Current and Non-Current Assets: These categories represent resources a company owns and expects to convert into cash within a specific time frame (typically one year) for current assets and longer than one year for non-current assets.

 - Owner's Equity: This section reflects the claims of the owners on the company's assets.
 Common stock represents ownership shares in a corporation, and these shares don't translate directly into cash for the company itself.